-Toronto-Markham Area has 1743 startups in our sample database.
-This represents about 35% of Canada’s startups.
-Toronto-Markham Area is the highest-ranked startup ecosystem in Canada.
+Toronto Area has 2,543 startups in our sample database.
+This represents about 33% of Canada’s startups.
+Toronto Area is the highest-ranked startup ecosystem in Canada.

-In 2023, the startup scene of Toronto-Markham Area shows much promise after advancing in the Global Ecosystem Index by 1 spot.
+In 2024, the startup scene of Toronto Area shows much promise after advancing in the Global Ecosystem Index by 1 spot.

 Toronto, the stands as an important financial hub in Canada and proudly claims its spot among the world’s favored destinations for startups.
 Several key factors contribute to this distinction: a global demographic mix, a ,network of accelerators and incubators, and an accessible and friendly startup community.